 - 1. The Main panel, which is subdivided into 3 displays: - SNMP V1/V2: This panel allows configuration of SNMP v1 and v2c communities (used to restrict or allow access to SNMP).
 This tab allows the configurations for SNMP v1 and v2c, including the protocols allowed, permissions and Community names as well as the ability to permit or deny access to portions of the network.
 Clicking on the "+" symbol in the top-right corner opens the SNMP V1/V2c Settings for Access Screen.
-See "SNMP V1/V2c" on page 96. - SNMP V3: This panel allows configuration of SNMP v3 functionality, including the user name, read/write permissions, authorization passwords as well as privilege Types and Passphrases.
+See "SNMP V1/V2c" on page 101. - SNMP V3: This panel allows configuration of SNMP v3 functionality, including the user name, read/write permissions, authorization passwords as well as privilege Types and Pass-

+- phrases.
 Clicking on the "+" symbol in the top-right corner opens the SNMP V3 Screen.
-See "SNMP V3" on page 98. - SNMP Traps: This panel allows you to define different SNMP Managers that SNMP traps can be sent to over the network.
+See "SNMP V3" on page 102. - SNMP Traps: This panel allows you to define different SNMP Managers that SNMP traps can be sent to over the network.
 This allows for SNMP Managers in different geographical areas to receive the same SNMP traps that Managers in other areas also receive.
 Clicking the PLUS icon in the top-right corner opens the SNMP Traps Settings Screen.
-See also "SNMP Traps" on page 100 and "Setting Up SNMP Notifications" on page 233. - 2.
-The Actions panel, which contains the Restore Default SNMP Con-figuration button.

-- 3. The SNMP Status panel, which offers: - " An SNMP ON/OFF switch. - " An Authentication Error Trap ON/OFF switch. - SysObjID The System Object ID number.
-This is editable in the SNMP Status panel (see "Configuring the SNMP Status" below). - " Contact Information-The email to contact for service.
-This is editable in the SNMP Status panel (see "Configuring the SNMP Status" below). - " Location-The system location.
-This is editable in the SNMP Status panel (see "Configuring the SNMP Status" below). - > Description-A simple product description.
+See also "SNMP Traps" on page 104 and "Setting Up SNMP Notifications" on page 239. - 2.
+The Actions panel, which contains the Restore Default SNMP Configuration button. - 3.
+The SNMP Status panel, which offers: - An SNMP ON/OFF switch. - An Authentication Error Trap ON/OFF switch. - SysObjID-The System Object ID number.
+This is editable in the SNMP Status panel (see "Configuring the SNMP Status" on the facing page). - Contact Information-The email to contact for service.
+This is editable in the SNMP Status panel (see "Configuring the SNMP Status" on the facing page). - "> Location-The system location.
+This is editable in the SNMP Status panel (see "Configuring the SNMP Status" on the facing page). - Description-A simple product description.
 This is not editable in the SNMP Status.